geetu040/depthpro-beyond-depth/README.md

    - Model achieves best `PSRN score of 24.80` and `SSIM score of 0.74` on validation set.
    - `PSRN score of 21.36` and `SSIM score of 0.62` on test set.
    - Model has been able to restore some of the information from low resolution images.
-   - Results are better than most of the most generative techniques applied on kaggle, but still has a long way to go to achieve the state of art results.
+   - Results are better than most of the generative techniques applied on kaggle, but still has a long way to go to achieve the state of art results.
    - This is because of the nature of Vision Transformers, which are not specifically designed for Super Resolution tasks.

 <details>